Exclusive: See which young chefs make the cut for 'Top Chef Junior' season 2

 When the second season of the Emmy-nominated Top Chef Junior premieres Sept.
 8 on Universal Kids, only 12 talented young chefs will be competing for the top prize.
 But to get there, 23 of them head off to bootcamp, and EW has an exclusive look at that pre-season special, above.

 Hosted by the series’ head judge Curtis Stone, he takes us behind the scenes, as we meet the competitors from all over the country hoping to make the cut.
-On Day 1, they have to impress the show’s culinary team, comprised of former Top Chef contestants Sandee Birdson (season 3) and Jamie Lauren (season 5, All-Stars).
+On Day 1, they have to impress the show’s culinary team, comprised of former Top Chef contestants Sandee Birdsong (season 3) and Jamie Lauren (season 5, All-Stars).
 First, the young chefs have to show off their knife-cut precision, and they also have to cook a medium-rare steak, perfectly sear tuna, and sauté vegetables.

 RELATED: Watch Guy Fieri surprise Chopped and Top Chef Junior competitor who beat cancer three times